BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 ![Spark Pins](../images/block-spark-pins.png)

-Digital output pins can't be toggled without a Digital Actuator block, but the Spark Pins widget will show the current state of driving actuators.
+Digital output channels can't be toggled without a Digital Actuator block, but the Spark Pins widget will show the current state of driving actuators.
 If you click on the toggle button here, it will toggle the desired setting in the actuator.

 On the Spark 3, you can also see the current values of the 5V and 12V power supply.
 Putting 12V on the RJ12 connectors can be enabled or disabled here.
 If you don't have motor valve expansion boards, leave it disabled to avoid any damage if things are connected wrongly.

+### OneWire GPIO Module
+On the Spark 4, IO is more flexible, with the possibility of attaching up to four GPIO extension modules.
+Such modules are represented by the *OneWire GPIO Module* block.

+Like the *Spark 2 Pins* / *Spark 3 Pins* blocks, digital output channels are listed here.
+Where the Spark 2/3 channels were fixed, GPIO module channels can be customized for specific device types.

 ### DS2413 Chip
 The DS2413 is used on the SSR extension board and DC Switch extension board.